 GOED's goal of funding fewer but larger projects that have a greater economic development impact to the communities.
+GOED/CDBG's priority is Economic Development with the emphasis on community infrastructure.

 Please refer to the CDBG Application Rating System that follows in a later section for specific scoring.
 The funding decision of the Governor's Office of Economic Development and the Governor is final and considers the recommendations of the CDBG Advisory Committee.
-Applicants who wish to appeal a decision can submit a letter to the Deputy Director - North of the Governor's Office of Economic Development.
+Applicants who wish to appeal a decision can submit a letter to the Deputy Director - Governor's Office of Economic Development.
 The filing will be processed according to the program's grievance procedures.